agilesix/AgileSix.com/src/pages/team.md

 ---
 templateKey: team
 title: We’ve got your six.
-subtitle: >-
-  That’s a military term for “we’ve got your back.”
-And it’s been a guiding principle for us since we started.
-(It’s why we chose our name, actually.)
+subtitle: That’s a military term for “we’ve got your back.”
 hero: /img/image2.png
 team-intro: >-
   At Agile Six, we work as a team.
 We trust and help each other.
 And we